Hozny/University-Notes/PMATH333/PMATH333.md

 **Definition - complete:** A **subset** of vector space is **complete** if every cauchy sequence in it converges in it.
 - If the whole vector space is complete then it said to be a **Banach space**

+# Week 4

+## Module 1 - Topology 1

+Topology is the study of subsets of a set X which afford X meaningful analytic / geometric properties

+Definition: Let V be NVS.
+We say $C \subseteq V$ is closed if whenever $(x_n)\subseteq C$ such that $x_n \rightarrow x \in V$ then $x \in C$
+- Idea: C is closed iff C is "closed" under taking limits